kuokuo123/otter-launcher/README.md

 # Configuration

 Otter-launcher reads from $HOME/.config/otter-launcher/config.toml.
-If missing, it looks into /etc/otter-launcher/config.toml, which is included in AUR installation.
+If missing, it looks into /etc/otter-launcher/config.toml, which is included in the AUR installation.

-The default config comes with a [chafa capybara](https://github.com/kuokuo123/otter-launcher/tree/main/config_example/pikachu.example) to demonstrate how image integration works.
-Remove the capybara by modifying overlay_cmd in the config file.
+The default config comes with a [capybara](https://github.com/kuokuo123/otter-launcher/tree/main/config_example/pikachu.example) to demonstrate how image integration works.
+Remove it by modifying overlay_cmd in the config file.

 ![Example Config](./assets/default.png)